-These top foods are proven to help boost your feel-good hormones, lower your blood pressure and reduce cortisol levels, which will help you balance your moods and feel more calm.
+These top foods are proven to help boost your feel-good hormones, lower your blood pressure and reduce cortisol levels, which will help you balance your moods and feel calmer.

 Why it works: When we’re stressed, our body releases a chemical called cortisol.
 Capsicum reduces the amount of cortisol in the bloodstream which helps to manage stress, plus it contains vitamin C that boosts immunity.